jpetazzo/go-docker-/README.md

   only if the left hand side evaluates to `true`.
-* We pass our commands to `sh -c`, because if we were to simply do `docker run golang "go get ... && hello"`, Docker would try to execute the program named `docker SPACE run SPACE etc.` and that wouldn't work.
+* We pass our commands to `sh -c`, because if we were to simply do `docker run golang "go get ... && hello"`, Docker would try to execute the program named `go SPACE get SPACE etc.` and that wouldn't work.
 So instead, we start a shell and instruct the shell to execute the command sequence.